pepperpepperpepper/krita-bria-masktools/README.md

 1. Provide a mask using one of these methods:
    - Create a selection with any selection tool, or
    - Add a mask to your layer (any mask type), or
-   - Select two layers: your image and a mask layer, or
+   - Select two layers: your image and a mask layer
-   - Create any layer with "mask" in its name
 2. Choose "Remove Background with Mask" mode
 3. Click "Remove"
 4. Result appears as new "Masked" layer